BitBadges/grant-application/application.md

 - We are targetting developers who want to build on top of BitBadges
 - Devs who use our Substrate sidechain will also be expanding the Substrate ecosystem (given its a substrate sidechain)
 - This should also open up more Wasm developers and those with experience w/ Ethereum's EVM to want to do further dev work

----

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-* Where and how does your project fit into the ecosystem?
-* Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-* What need(s) does your project meet?
-* Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  * If so, how is your project different?
-  * If not, are there similar projects in related ecosystems?

 ## Team :busts_in_silhouette: